sigoden/upt/README.md

 Copyright (c) 2023 argc-developers.

-aichat is made available under the terms of either the MIT License or the Apache License 2.0, at your option.
+Upt is made available under the terms of either the MIT License or the Apache License 2.0, at your option.

 See the LICENSE-APACHE and LICENSE-MIT files for license details.